aammd/UBCadv-r/04_Environments/Environments_Kim.md

 1. List the four environments associated with a function.
 What does each one do?
 Why is the distinction between enclosing and binding environments particularly important?

+    **The *enclosing* environment is the environment where the function was created.
+Every function has one and only one enclosing environment
+    Binding a function to a name with <- defines a *binding* environment Calling a function creates an ephemeral *execution* environment that stores variables created during execution Every execution environment is associated with a *calling* environment, which tells you where the function was called.
+     The distinction between enc and binding envs is important because of masking, i.e. if the same name is used for different functions, namespace becomes important.**

+     **this example really helped me: sd() used var() in its definition, but if I rewrite var() elsewhere, sd() will be okay because when sd() looks for var() it finds it first in its namespace environment so never looks in the globalenv()**

 1. Draw a diagram that shows the enclosing environments of this function: